tanzimmostafa/Drone_Detecton_Using_Yolov7_Project/README.md

 This is an experimental project on Drone Vs Bird Detection using the Yolov7 model.
 The original dataset size has been reduced significantly but the code should remain the same.

 The orginal dataset is from the following [Link](https://data.mendeley.com/datasets/6ghdz52pd7/5).
-The dataset used for this project can be found from [Google Drive Link](https://drive.google.com/drive/folders/1KkQ2OHRIsKDHpCxmsWzBb7ilyF5GMHAa?usp=sharing).
+The dataset used for this project can be found from the [Google Drive Link](https://drive.google.com/drive/folders/1KkQ2OHRIsKDHpCxmsWzBb7ilyF5GMHAa?usp=sharing).